rybaier/LOTR-TT-React-API/pseudo.md

         - function will return gathered data
             - function will map through API data object for desired information
                 - use conditional to get correct data from object
                 - return data that is considered true and matches search.
+    - Quiz Function
+        - Function will include taking character id from quote using api /character{id} endpoint to get the correct character name.
+        - additional api call with /character endpoint. set data to state variables.
+        - use 3 randomIndex generators to gather 3 random character names to use for multiple choice question.
+        - create buttons for all 4 character names (3 wrong 1 right)
+        - create seperate correct answer and wrong answer messages with conditional statements and attach them to buttons with the characters name on them

 ### MVP steps
 - MVP checklist